 In order to comply with this regulation and ensure that public and private media have access to indigenous and community content, a digital platform will be created.
 Consultations between community and indigenous broadcasters will also take place in order to assess their capacity for content generation and contribution towards the platform (internet access, capacity development, etc).

-Today, the procedure to request radio licenses can only be completed in Mexico City, which poses economic and logistical challenges to indigenous people and communities that wish to operate their radio stations legally with an active license.
+Today, the procedure to request radio licenses can only be completed in Mexico City, which poses economic and logistical challenges to indigenous peoples that wish to operate their radio stations legally with an active license.
 This project will support the design of a policy to decentralize the radio license granting process in order to reduce the associated administrative and economic burden and promote the development of indigenous and community radio projects.